Zebra Danio (Brachydanio rerio) Species Profile & Care Guide

 Breeding the Zebra Danio

 Mated pairs of Zebra Danios remain together for life; they hardly ever spawn with others even after the partner dies.
-The best way to succeed with a mating couple is to have six or more young zebras and let them choose there mate.
+The best way to succeed with a mating couple is to have six or more young zebras and let them choose their mate.

-Your breeding tank should be quite shallow and decorated with fine-leaved plants such as java moss, and you should also have course gravel, small rocks or marbles at the bottom as this is where the eggs will be dropped and protected from the adults.
-Once spawning has occurred, and the eggs have been scattered, remove the mating pair as they will more than likely eat their eggs.
+Your breeding tank should be pretty shallow and decorated with fine-leaved plants such as java moss, and you should also have course gravel, small rocks or marbles at the bottom as this is where the eggs will be dropped and protected from the adults.
+Once spawning has occurred and the eggs have been scattered, remove the mating pair as they will more than likely eat their eggs.

 The female can usually lay from 50-500 eggs, and it usually takes around two days for them to hatch.